How To Write a Request For Proposal For Software Development

 Optimization.
 Describe in detail what needs to be automated so that users do not have to take specific actions.
 For example, “the system should automatically notify us of a new order.”

 Entity details.
-These are the characteristics of each object that is part of a new development.
+These are the characteristics of each object that is part of new development.
 For example, an object “Students” in an online learning platform might have the following attributes: user ID, email, course subscription, billing information.